GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

   --help               Show this message and exit.
 ```

-Run configuration files consist of 3 sub-dictionaries.
+Run configurations consist of 3 sub-dictionaries.
 One named `filtering` for
 input stream filtering settings, one named `processing` for RF processing
 settings, and one named `correction` for rotating / swapping / negating channel
+data with potential orientation discrepancies, and for recomputing inclinations
-data for one or more named stations with potential orientation discrepancies.
+for S-RFs for one or more named stations.
 Each of these sub-dicts is described below:

 ```
         "filtering":  # Filtering settings
         {
-          "resample_rate": float # Resampling rate in Hz "taper_limit": float   # Fraction of signal to taper at end, between 0 and 0.5 "filter_band": (float, float) # Filter pass band (Hz).
+          "resample_rate": float # Resampling rate in Hz "taper_limit": float   # Fraction of signal to taper at each end, between 0 and 0.5 "filter_band": (float, float) # Filter pass band (Hz).
 Not required for freq-domain deconvolution.
-          "channel_pattern": # Ordered list of preferred channels, e.g. 'HH*,BH*',
-                             # where channel selection is ambiguous.
-          "baz_range": (float, float) or [(float, float), ...] # Discrete ranges of source back azimuth to use (degrees).
-              # Each value must be between 0 and 360.
-May be a pair or a list of pairs for multiple ranges.
         }

         "processing":  # RF processing settings
         {
-          "custom_preproc":
+          "rf_type": str # Choice of ['prf, srf'] "custom_preproc":
           {
             "import": 'import custom symbols',  # statement to import required symbols